kentcdodds/ux-genie/README.md

 An `i` tag will be created and added prior to each wish which has a `data.uxGenie.iIcon` property (this will be assigned to the `i` tag's `class` property).

+See below for information about "Sub Context."
+The `ux-lamp` directive relies of the `data.uxGenie.subContext` property for this.

 #### genie-wish

 **Short Version**